 “Woof.
 Woof.
 Woof.”

-That’s the noise of my next-door-neighbour’s dog.
-I hear it day-in, day out.
-Honestly, it’s hard to work through it, especially if I’m already midway through my daily (self-induced) coffee-wobble.
+That’ll be the noise of my next-door-neighbour’s dog.
+Day-in, day out, rain, shine, or snow.
+It’s there.
+I find it hard to work through any non-rhythmic noise (dog, dripping tap, shrieking) especially when I’m midway through a coffee-wobble.

-But little (and literal) puzzle game Picsaw routinely restores my clapped-out concentration.
+I sometimes turn to the little (if literal) puzzle game Picsaw to restore my clapped-out concentration.
+It focuses my attention.

-When the barking begins I open Picsaw, load in a blurry snap of Fido’s ill-focused snout (acquired using a combination of fence-climbing dexterity, a meaty cat chew on some string, and a zoom lens) and then re-assemble Monsieur dog piece by piece.
+Once the barking startups I open Picsaw, load in a blurry snap of Fido’s ill-focused snout (acquired using a combination of fence-climbing dexterity, a meaty cat treat on string, and my smartphone) and re-assemble Monsieur Doge piece by little piece.

-Talking of worrying psychology, something called science says puzzles are a great workout for your brain.
+It helps – something called science says puzzles are a great workout for the brain.

-For added difficulty, feed Picsaw a picture with a non-definable pattern to it, such as a photo of a clear sky, a close-up shot of animal fur, or that plate of spaghetti O’s you snapped last night to post on Twitter.
+For added difficulty, feed Picsaw a picture with a less obvious pattern to it.
+A photo of a clear sky, a close-up shot of animal fur, a plate of spaghetti O’s you snapped last night to post on Instagram.

 sudo apt install picsaw